project-oak/oak/oak_containers_launcher_server/README.md

 # Launcher Server

-Library implementation of the code responsible for connecting with the orchestrator from the launcher.
+Library implementation of the code exposing a service to the orchestrator from the launcher.